 The An-148-300MP maritime patrol aircraft can carry up to two anti-ship missiles on underwing pylons attached to either side of the fuselage.

-It can also be armed with guided and unguided rockets, 23mm cannon pods, gun container, and depth charges.
+It can also be armed with guided and unguided rockets, 23mm cannon pods, gun containers, and depth charges.

-The An-148-300MP employs advanced navigation and communications equipment and mission-specific sensors to provide intelligence, surveillance and reconnaissance information in adverse weather conditions, both during the day and at night.
+The An-148-300MP employs advanced navigation and communications equipment as well as mission-specific sensors to provide intelligence, surveillance and reconnaissance information in adverse weather conditions, both during the day and at night.

-An electro-optical / infrared camera, mounted under the nose, is used for detection and tracking of targets on the sea surface.
+An electro-optical/IR camera is mounted under the nose to enable the detection and tracking of targets on the sea surface.

 The aircraft is also provided with a microwave radiometer (MWR) and laser fluorosensor (LFS) to detect radiation emitted by the targets.

-The maritime patrol aircraft is outfitted with a number of safety measures, including bullet-proof cockpit doors, crew communication devices, video surveillance system, external fuel tanks, and anti-theft devices.
+The maritime patrol aircraft is outfitted with a number of safety measures, including bullet-proof cockpit doors, crew communication devices, video surveillance systems, external fuel tanks and anti-theft devices.